erlang-ls/erlang_ls/README.md

 Plug 'hyhugh/coc-erlang_ls', {'do': 'yarn install --frozen-lockfile'}
 ```

+You should ensure your `yarn` has frozen-lockfile support (current version
+distributed by `brew` does not).
 Then restart vim and run `:PlugInstall`.
+If
-If the erlang_ls server is running,
+the erlang_ls server is running, and you have [configured the CoC
-then when vim starts you should see the message that Coc has connected to it:
+plugin](https://github.com/hyhugh/coc-erlang_ls#config), then when vim starts
+you should see the message that Coc has connected to it:

 ```vim
 [coc.nvim] coc-erlang_ls is ready